googleapis/google-cloud-java/google-cloud-clients/google-cloud-webrisk/README.md

 Getting Started
 ---------------
 #### Prerequisites
+> Note: Cloud Web Risk is not yet publicly available.
+You must be whitelisted in order to gain access.

+See [Setting up the Web Risk API][product-docs-quickstart] in the product documentation on for a link to the sign-up form.

 You will need a [Google Developers Console](https://console.developers.google.com/) project with the Cloud Web Risk API enabled.
 [Follow these instructions](https://cloud.google.com/resource-manager/docs/creating-managing-projects) to get your project set up.
 You will also need to set up the local development environment by [installing the Google Cloud SDK](https://cloud.google.com/sdk/) and running the following commands in command line: `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 #### Installation and setup